Maumagnaguagno/HyperTensioN/README.md

 ## Comparison
 The main advantage is to be able to define behavior in the core language, without losing clarity, this alone gives a lot of power.
-JSHOP requires the user to dive into a very complex structure to unlock such power.
+JSHOP2 requires the user to dive into a very complex structure to unlock such power.
-PyHop is based on this feature, everything defined in Python, but does not support backtracking and unification, which means the user have to create its own unification system and a domain that does not require backtracking.
+[Pyhop] is based on this feature, everything defined in Python, but does not support backtracking and unification, which means the user have to create its own unification system and a domain that does not require backtracking.
-The biggest advantage is not the planning itself, but the parsers and compilers being built around it, so that JSHOP descriptions can be converted automatically.
+The biggest advantage is not the planner itself, but the parsers and compilers built around it, so that descriptions can be converted automatically.
 Perhaps the most invisible advantage is the lack of custom classes, every object used during planning is defined as one of the core objects.
 Once Strings, Arrays and Hashes are understood, the entire Hypertension module is just a few methods away from complete understanding.

-Among the lacking features is interleaved/unordered execution of tasks, a feature that JSHOP2 supports and is extremely important to achieve good plans in some cases.
+Among the lacking features is interleaved/unordered execution of tasks, a feature that JSHOP2 supports and is extremely important to achieve good plans in some cases, and lazy variable evaluation.
 We only support unordered tasks at the problem level and do not interleave them during decomposition.
 Since we test for explicit goals only after the plan has been found with a sequence of tasks, a failure is considered enough proof to try other orderings, not other unifications with the same sequence of tasks.

 ## Changelog
 - Mar 2014
-  - Converted PyHop to Ruby
+  - Converted Pyhop to Ruby
   - Data structures modified
 - Jun 2014
-  - converted ND_PyHop to Ruby
+  - converted ND_Pyhop to Ruby
   - Data structures modified
   - Using previous state for state_valuation
   - Added support for minimum probability